 What We Do

-Land Stewards is a career development program for young adults, ages 21-30, interested in learning more about public lands and natural resources management.
-The Land Stewards program places participants in a 25 week internship with agencies like the Forest Service, Fish & Wildlife Service and environmental nonprofits throughout Washington and Oregon.
+Land Stewards is a career development program for young adults, ages 21-30 (up to 35 for Military Veterans), interested in learning more about public lands and natural resources management.
+The Land Stewards program places participants in a 25-week internship with agencies like the Forest Service, Fish & Wildlife Service, and environmental nonprofits throughout Washington and Oregon.